 The Old Spaghetti Factory uses spaghetti noodles in this dish, but you can use your favorite pasta type.

 Why not make things easier by buying The Old Spaghetti Factory Grated Mizithra & Romano Cheese Blend from the store?
 It can be found at some grocery stores.
-Or you can use grated Parmesan as a Mizithra cheese substitute.
+You can also use grated Parmesan as a Mizithra cheese substitute.

 How to Make Old Spaghetti Factory Mizithra Cheese Pasta